ayu-0505/memo-app/README.md

 bundle exec ruby memo_app.rb
 ```

-Access the following HTML in your browser.
+Access the following HTML in your browser and use Memo-app.

 ```
 http://127.0.0.1:4567/memo-top
 ```

+Type `Ctrl＋C` in your terminal when you want to stop the Memo-app.